bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+In the view, you can trigger actions, which are sets of instructions that are dispatched to the reducers.
+The reducer (and reducers inside it) will generate of a new modified state based on the actions.
+Because state is immutable, every time a new state is generated, the new copy is added to the store, which is a tree like object keeping all versions of the state.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is the global state that can be accessed by every component and children through props.
+Component state is a state that is only accessible to a single component.
+If the state of a component doesn't interact with any other component, the state can be kept within that component and doesn't need to be kept in the application state.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Thunk allows Redux deal with async operations (like requesting and interacting with a server).
+Actions creators normally return objects and redux thunk allows actiosn creators to return functions.

 ## Project Set Up